tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/服务端 API/第三方回调/群组系统相关回调/群组满员之后回调_intl_en.md

-## Overview
+## Feature Overview

-This webhook event is used by the app backend to check the recalls of group messages in real time.
+This webhook event is used by the app backend to check the status of a full group in real time.
+For example, when some inactive group members are removed so that new users can join the group, this webhook will be sent to the app backend.

 ## Notes

 - To enable this webhook, you must configure a webhook URL and toggle on the corresponding protocol.
 For more information on the configuration method, see [Webhook Configuration](https://intl.cloud.tencent.com/document/product/1047/34520).
 - During this webhook event, the Chat backend initiates an HTTP POST request to the app backend.
-- After receiving the webhook request, the app backend must check whether the `SDKAppID` contained in the request URL is the `SDKAppID` of the app.
+- After receiving the callback request, the app backend must check whether the `SDKAppID` contained in the request URL is the `SDKAppID` of the app.
 - For more security considerations, see the **Security Considerations** section in [Webhook Overview](https://intl.cloud.tencent.com/document/product/1047/34354).

 ## Webhook Triggering Scenarios

+- An app user requests to join a group on the client.
-- An app user recalls a group message on the client.
+- An app user invites another user to join a group on the client.
-- An app admin recalls a group message via calling the RESTful API.
+- The app admin adds a group member via RESTful APIs.

 ## Webhook Triggering Timing

-After a group message is recalled successfully
+This webhook is triggered when the group is full after a new member has joined, or when the group is full and a new member fails to join.

 ## API Calling Description